Behavioral Interview Questions About Ethics

 How to Answer Questions Related to Workplace Ethics

 People are generally uncomfortable talking about ethical issues, even if they have never had to confront an ethical dilemma in the workplace.
 It is easier to discuss your background and the key points described in your resume.
 But if you anticipate and are prepared to answer questions about ethics, you will find it easy to respond to them during an interview.
+In your preparation don’t forget to research the company’s workplace culture.
+Here you will find additional training on where to look for this information.

 Ethics-related behavioral questions can be best responded to by using the STAR format.
 This helps you organize your response by creating a story related to the question.